 When: Late May - Early August

-- Salary for eleven weeks
+- Stipend for eleven weeks

 - Round-trip airfare to Boulder, CO

-- Participation in a national science meeting
+- Opportunity for participation in a national science meeting

 Potential topics of interest include:

-- earthquakes & seismology
+- Earthquakes & seismology

-- geophysics (including plate tectonics and more)
+- Geophysics (including plate tectonics and more)

-- hydrology and water quality
+- Hydrology and water quality

-- petroleum geology
+- Petroleum geology

 - Quaternary geology

-- physics of the Earth
+- Physics of the Earth

-RESESS Interns shall:
+RESESS Interns Shall:

 - Participate in leadership training during the first week of the summer program.